 Figure 12

-- When the SCR T1 is triggered, current flows through the load RL and the pulse transformer.
-When a pulse of voltage EP from the pulse-generator is applied to the primary of the pulse transformer, the voltage induced in the secondary appears across thyristor T1 as a reverse voltage and turn it off.
-Since the induced pulse is of high frequency, the capacitor offers almost zero impedance.
-After T1 is turned off, the load current decays to zero.
-Earlier to the commutation, the capacitor voltage remains at a small value of about 1 V.
+• When the circuit triggers SCR T1, current flows through the load RL and the pulse transformer.
+When the pulse generator applies a voltage pulse EP to the primary winding of the pulse transformer, the transformer induces a reverse voltage across thyristor T1, which immediately turns it off.
+Because this induced pulse has a high frequency, the capacitor presents nearly zero impedance.
+After T1 turns off, the load current drops to zero.
+Before the commutation, the capacitor maintains a low voltage of approximately 1 V.

-- This type of commutation method is capable of very high efficiency as minimum energy is required and both time ratio and pulse width regulation are easily incorporated.
-However, equipment designers have neglected this class for the designing of power circuits.
+• This commutation method delivers very high efficiency because it requires minimal energy and allows easy incorporation of both time ratio and pulse width regulation.
+However, equipment designers often overlook this method when designing power circuits.

 6.Class F—a.c.
 Line Commutation

-- A typical line commutated circuit is shown in Fig. 13 and its associated waveforms are shown in Fig. 14.
-If the supply is an alternating voltage, load current will flow during the positive half cycle.
-During the negative half cycle, the SCR will turn-off due to the negative polarity across it.
+• Figure 13 shows a typical line-commutated circuit, and Figure 14 displays its associated waveforms.
+When the supply delivers alternating voltage, the load draws current during the positive half cycle.
+During the negative half cycle, the negative polarity across the SCR turns it off.

 Figure 13